sebsassi/zebradm/README.md

 ## Theoretical background

 Dark matter double differential event rate integrals can be expressed as Radon transforms of the dark matter velocity distribution.
-Expanding the velocity distribution in a suitable chosen basis of functions (the 3D Zernike basis) for which an analytic result for the Radon transform is available, the problem of computing event rates can be reduced from integration to sums, which are significantly faster to perform.
+Expanding the velocity distribution in a suitable chosen basis of functions (the 3D Zernike function basis) for which an analytic result for the Radon transform is available, the problem of computing event rates can be reduced from integration to summation of expansion coefficients.
+This has numerous advantages: fast convergence of the basis expansion, fewer function evaluations, array operations consisting of easy-to-vectorize branchless loops of addition and multiplication, and so on.
+The theoretical background is further described in [arXiv:????.????](https://example.com).

 ## About this library

 Currently, this library provides functionality for performing the fast Zernike based Radon transform described in [arXiv:????.????](https://example.com), and a miscellaneous assortment of other basic utilities.

-A longer term aim of this library is to provide a more extensive set of tools useful for performing dark matter event rate computations in a performant and efficient manner with well separated components that can function independently of each other.
-However, this library is not intended to be an end-to-end batteries-included black box solution for event rate computations.

-The philosophy of this library is to provide a collection of logically separated independent components with clear APIs that depend minimally on each other, such that the user doesn't need to use all of the library to use some of the library.
-It aims to do this while also providing a high level of optimization and performance.

-Finally, this library also acts as a reference implementation for the methods described in [arXiv:????.????](https://example.com).
+This library acts as a reference implementation for these methods.

 ## Build and installation